thunderheadone/one-sdk-android/README.md

 one.sendInteraction("/interactionPath", propertiesMap);
 ```
 *Note:*
-- This sends a POST request to ONE.
+- This sends a POST request to ONE or Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 #### Send an Interaction Request with properties and a callback